 Hit as hard as you want to get hit

 Every beginner will undoubtedly struggle with measuring the pace of sparring and their own strength.
 With that being said, hit as hard as you want to be hit.
 That is the unwritten rule in gyms worldwide.

 If you are a beginner, be mindful of how much strength you are putting on your opponent.
 I know it is harder said than done as you get so tense when you start sparring.
-To remedy this, start sparring with someone who is really controlled.
+To remedy this, start sparring with people who are controlled.
 Start off light and escalate up when you feel more comfortable.
-If you want to go hard---that is fine.
-But just be warned that you will be hit back just as hard.
-So hit as hard as you wanna be hit.
+If you want to go hard—that is fine.
+But just be warned that you will be hit just as hard if not harder.

 Don’t treat sparring like a street fight

 Come into the spar with a technical mindset, not one of a brawler.
 That’s the difference between someone who is new to martial arts versus someone experienced.
 An experienced practitioner will come into sparring with goals of improving technique and trying out new things.
 Someone who is new to martial arts comes into sparring expecting a war.
 Of course there is a time to throw down when sparring, but if you are new, you should be working on your technique when sparring.
 So be technical and don’t swing for the fences.
 If you are swinging for the fences, chances are you are going to get hurt really bad by your more experienced partner.